kennethreitz-archive/howtopython.org/source/getting-started.rst

 - Guido Van Rossom (`@gvanrossum <https://twitter.com/gvanrossum>`_) — The creator of Python itself.
 Doesn't tweet much, but is occassionally accessable.
 Very kind soul.
 Keep in mind, he gets a lot of attention.

-- Nick Coghlan (@ncoghlan_dev`@ <https://twitter.com/>`_) — Core Python developer, very active on Twitter, has very thoughtful thoughts about Open Source and the direction of Python in general.
+- Nick Coghlan (`@ncoghlan_dev <https://twitter.com/ncoghlan_dev>`_) — Core Python developer, very active on Twitter, has very thoughtful thoughts about Open Source and the direction of Python in general.

 - Lynn Root (`@rougelynn <https://twitter.com/rougelynn>`_) — Closely related to PyLadies.